 Honors Internship with an Honors Learning Contract

-- Students learn in an applied setting.
-They take classroom learning even further by focusing on one of the Foundations of Honors Learning through a special project during an applied internship experience.
+- Students learn while they gain experience related to their majors by focusing on one of the Foundations of Honors Learning through a special project during an internship experience.

 An Honors Research Assistance Experience